What I’m currently working on

 Promoting the UN Sustainable Development Goals.
 Promoting the SDGs is currently at the core of everything I do, because the SDGs are now at the core of the global sustainability transition.
 Within AtKisson Group, I manage the 17Goals partnership, which runs a website and social media channel providing news and free resources on the SDGs.
 In the coming months I will be doing a number of keynotes and presentations where the SDGs (Better Cotton Initiative, European Maritime Day, Club of Rome Europe, Design Management Institute, CSR Greenland …).
 All of my talks and keynotes have some kind of link to the SDGs.
 As does the rest of this list.

 Raising the profile of the oceans in the global sustainability movement.
 I’m working on this topic through several different initiatives, in partnership with many other people and organizations.
-“Ocean is the new climate,” I keep telling people (watch for an article about this soon).
+“Ocean is the new climate,” I keep telling people (I keynoted European Maritime Day using that title, and published an article about this general topic here).
 The ocean is just as important, just as global — and its sustainability just as threatened.
 Current projects include:

 Working with WWF on their strategies to promote a more sustainable approach to the ocean economy, also known as the “Blue Economy“.
 I’ve also been helping them develop an initiative around ocean investments.